 9. Lady’s Mantle

-These endearing and awesome-named flowers provide a bright, calming white in your garden.
-These are unique for Zone 3 and similar zones because they aren’t a warm-air loving flower.
+These endearing, frost-tolerant flowers provide a bright, calming white in your garden.
+These flowers are unique to Zone 3 and similar zones because they are cold-hardy.

 Full Sun Perennials